grape-oauth2/grape_oauth2/README.md

 end
 ```

+#### Custom authentication endpoints

-Besides, you can customize all the OAuth2 Token flow with your own API endpoint and do some stuffs with the help of the Grape OAuth2 gem.
+Besides, you can create your own API endpoints for OAuth2 authentication and use `grape_oauth2` gem functionality.
+In that case you will get a full control over the authentication proccess and can do anything in it.
+Just create
-Just create a common Grape API class, set optional OAuth2 params and process the request with the `GrapeOAuth2::Generators::Token` class:
+a common Grape API class, set optional OAuth2 params and process the request with the `GrapeOAuth2::Generators::Token`
+generator for example (for issuing an access token):

 ```ruby
 # api/oauth2.rb